ABCD: Any Body Can Dance

-A sequel, ABCD 2 was released on 19 June 2015.
+A sequel, Disney's ABCD 2 was released on 19 June 2015.

 Plot

-After having a bitter disagreement with his friend and manager Jehangir Khan about the latter's blatant abuse of power and influence to win a dance competition called "Dance Dil Se" for his team JDC (Jehangir Dance Company), the choreographer of the dance company, Vishnu, quits his job.
-At first he wants to return home to Chennai, but his friend Gopi asks him to stay in Mumbai with him.
-Vishnu observes several young men using parkour to evade the police.
-They turn out to be proteges of Gopi, but despite their obvious raw talent, they lack the discipline required to become serious artists; they demonstrate this disastrously at a local event for a politician, wherein they set the stage on fire.
-After witnessing the youngsters showing their dancing abilities at Ganpati Chaturthi against their equally talented rival neighborhood, Vishnu decides to start his own dance group with them ultimately preparing them to compete in "Dance Dil Se".
-However, the lack of discipline among the dancers and rivalry between the two factions in the group led by D (Dharmesh Yelande) and Rocky (Salman Yusuff Khan) leads to multiple creative and emotional blocks.
-Initially, only Rocky and his gang are willing to attend the free classes, but soon D and his friends gravitate towards the studio.
+Vishnu, a choreographer for Jehangir Dance Company (JDC) quits his job after having a disagreement with his friend and manager, Jehangir Khan.
+Vishnu observes several proteges of Gopi.
+Despite their raw talent, they lack the discipline required to become serious dancers.
+They demonstrate this disastrously at a local event for a politician.
+After witnessing the youngsters show their dancing abilities, Vishnu decides to start his own dance group—Dhongri Dance Revolution (DDR) -- with them, ultimately preparing them to compete in Dance Dil Se.
+However, the rivalry between the two factions in the group led by D and Rocky leads to multiple issues.
+Only Rocky and his gang are initially willing to attend the free classes, but D and his friends soon gravitate towards the studio.

-They are soon joined by Chandu, a troubled but extraordinarily talented man suffering from a drug addiction, Shaina, a "bar dancer", and Rhea, a Westerner who was JDC's star dancer until Jehangir tried to sexually assault her during a "private instruction".
+They are soon joined by Chandu, a troubled but talented man suffering from drug addiction, Shaina, a bar dancer, and Rhea, a Westerner who was JDC's star dancer but left after Jehangir sexually asulted her during a "private lesson".
 Rhea immediately becomes the new star of the group.
-Though the students are initially skeptical of Shaina because of her profession, Chandu demonstrates a great deal of respect for Shaina and defends her in front of the class despite teasing from his peers.
-The pair quickly fall for one another, leaving quite a few of the boys heartbroken.
+Though the students are initially skeptical of Shaina because of her profession, Chandu defends her in front of the class.
+The pair quickly fall for one another.

-Despite repeated pleas for peace in the studio, the two main gangs continue to clash, driving Vishnu to his wit's end.
-However, the students seem to improve and as a reward, he gives them money to buy new speakers, but they nearly lose it all when Rhea takes them to an elite dance club where they challenge the resident champions, a professional dance crew called "Fictitious Crew".
-Vishnu arrives at the last minute and wins back the money, but while his students gain new respect for him he is furious with them.
-After some hard apologizing, he forgives them and they return to class with greater discipline and drive, only to suddenly be thrown out on the street after D's father calls the cops.
-During all of this Rocky and Rhea start to fall for each other whilst D burns with jealousy.
+The two gangs continue to clash, driving Vishnu to his wit's end.
+However, the students seem to improve and as a reward, he gives them money to buy new speakers.
+They nearly lose it all when Rhea takes them to dance club where they challenge the resident champions.
+Vishnu arrives at the last minute and wins back the money.
+Vishnu is furious, but forgives them.
+They return to class with greater discipline and drive, only to suddenly be thrown out on the street after D's father calls the cops.
+The community complains that their children should not be wasting their time on dance.
+They perform an impromptu dance to convince their families of their talent.
+However, D's conservative father refuses to accept that his son desires to be a dancer.